mariohernandez/training/drupal-integrations/card/taxonomy-terms.md

 1. Go to the Blog content type's **Teaser** view mode
 2. Change the Tags fields format to `Rendered entity` and hide its label if not already done.
-3. Change the Tags fields view mode to **Blog** by clicking the little gear icon to the right of the Tags' field.
+3. Change the Tags fields view mode to **Blog** by clicking the little cogwheel icon to the right of the Tags' field.
 4. Be sure to click **Update** and then **Save**

 #### Template suggestions for Taxonomy terms

 If you recall when we built the Tags component above we did it in two steps, first we built a single tag item, then we built a list of tags by including the single item in a loop.
 We will follow the same approach for integrating the component with Drupal.
 We will create a twig template suggestion for a single link item, then we will create another one to wrap the entire list of tags.

 1. Inspect the tags found in the homepage From our blog section \(right-click + Inspect\)
 2. Identify the twig template suggestions for taxonomy.
 This will be the template for the individual tag item.

 ![Taxonomy term template suggestions.](../../.gitbook/assets/term.png)

 The first template suggestions above give us 3 options.
 We are going to name our template `taxonomy-term--tags.html.twig`.

 1. Go ahead and copy the source template from its original location into your theme's `/templates/content` folder.
 2. Rename the copy of the template to match our desired name.

 {% hint style="info" %}
 Don't forget to clear Drupal's cache every time you add a new template to your theme.